 Credit Cards And Debit Cards - Basic Differences Between Credit Cards And Debit Cards

 Debit card holders and credit card holders can probably become a way of classifying people on the basis of choices.
 Just like do you support Chelsea or Liverpool (football teams), are you Conservative Party supporter or Labour, do you like rock or classical music.
-Similarly do you use a under 18's credit card or a under 18's debit card?
+Similarly, do you use an under 18's credit card or an under 18's debit card?
 There exists a sea of a difference between debit cards and credit cards.
 Both have their own set rewards and shortcoming.

 Debit cards let you spend as much amount as there is in your account at the moment.
-You can swipe it at restaurants, malls, wherever and the amount will be directly deducted from your account and transferred.
-They are usually being provided for free these days as soon as you open an account in any bank, along with your cheque book and they also function as your ATM cards.
+You swipe it at restaurants, malls, wherever and the amount directly deducted from your account and transferred.
+They are usually being provided for free these days as soon as you open an account in any bank, along with your chequebook and they also function as your ATM cards.
 There is mostly no separate application process for it.
-If you opened an account at a time when they were not being doled out, then you can demand one, again usually free, without much hassle.
+If you opened an account at a time when they were not being doled out.
+Then demand one, again usually free, without much hassle.

 Credit cards enable you to spend more than there is in your account.
 The bank will pay on your behalf, which you can pay back to the bank later.
 Though you will have a credit limit, as to what is the maximum amount you can spend using your card.
-Also one needs to apply separately for them.
+Also one needs to apply separately to them.
 Then the bank does an inspection of your income and expenditure history and gives you a credit score.
-This score is a measure of how reliable you are to be given credit by the bank.
-This is done because the bank wants to ensure that if it pays on your behalf, then you should have the capacity to return it all, otherwise the bank will have to incur a loss.
+This score a measure of how reliable credit offered by the bank.
+Done because the bank wants to ensure that if it pays on your behalf.
+You should have the capacity to return it all, otherwise, the bank will have to incur a loss.